This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 2. Dr Sam’s Flawless Moisturiser Intense

-I would liken Dr Sam’s Flawless Moisturiser Intense to a more acne friendly version of the La Roche Posay cicaplast baume – which, by the way, I generally don’t recommend for acne prone skins unfortunately.
-They are both barrier repair creams but the Dr Sam’s has far less ingredients, so is more likely to work for breakout-prone skin.
+I would liken Dr Sam’s Flawless Moisturiser Intense to a more acne-friendly version of the La Roche Posay Cicaplast Baume, which, by the way, I generally don’t recommend for acne-prone skin, unfortunately.
+They are both barrier repair creams, but Dr Sam’s has fewer ingredients, so it is more likely to work for breakout-prone skin.

 The texture is heavier than a gel cream, but doesn’t quite feel like a rich cream.
 After a few minutes, it feels almost invisible.

 You can include this cream as the second-to-last step before SPF in the morning, or your final step at night to soothe dry skin and maintain a healthy skin barrier.
-The main issue with this option is the price, it is not cheap!
-But if you’re wanting to spend more, I think you’ll love it.
+The main issue with this option is the price; it is not cheap!
+But if you want to spend more, I think you’ll love it.

 3. COSRX Hydrium Centella Aqua Soothing Ampoule

-COSRX is a trusty Korean skincare brand that make a lot of great products.
-I love their Hydrium range and this centella ampoule is an ideal barrier serum for acne prone skin.
-This is also a great option for sensitive skin, as it’s fragrance free and very lightweight.
+COSRX is a trusty Korean skincare brand that makes a lot of great products.
+I love their Hydrium range, and this Centella Aqua Soothing Ampoule is an ideal barrier serum for acne-prone skin.
+This is also a great option for sensitive skin, as it’s fragrance-free and very lightweight.

 4. Beauty of Joseon Glow Serum with Propolis and Niacinamide